Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_04_full_system_design/README.md

 ## Next Steps

-After linking the AI Engine design with the PL datamovers, you are ready to create the host software in the next module, [Module 05 - Host Software](../Module_05_host_sw).
+After linking the AI Engine design with the PL datamovers, you can create the host software.
+See the next module ([Module 05 - Host Software](../Module_05_host_sw)).

 ### Support

-GitHub issues will be used for tracking requests and bugs.
+GitHub issues are used to track requests and bugs.
 For questions go to [support.xilinx.com](http://support.xilinx.com/).